mjfernez/julia_gen/README.md

 III.
 Special Thanks
-To Rosetta Code for their repository of Julia Set programs https://rosettacode.org/wiki/Julia_set#Python To Wikipedia for their list of Julia sets, detailed explanation, and generally giving me an education where school failed And to my girlfriend Marka for keeping me motivated, getting me a Panda planner to get my life together, and reminding me to get back to work!
+To Rosetta Code for their repository of Julia Set programs https://rosettacode.org/wiki/Julia_set#Python To Wikipedia for their list of Julia sets, detailed explanation, and generally giving me an education where school failed

 --MJF